TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+r241
+Fix: Addon missions breaking when IHHook not initialized - thanks Yooungi for the report

 r240
 Fix: Game crashing on startup with enableIHExt.
 Was trying to log with announcelog via debugprint, which should have been ok because it had a guard against the announcelog not stood-up crash by checking vars.missionCode not nil.
 Except it should have been checking missionCode wasnt MAX - 65535 - thanks everyone for the report and Venom Raven for the ih_save and testing.